Max Herz: Hungarian connections

-Max Herz had close connections with Hungary throughout his life; he visited his native country several times.
+Herz had close connections with Hungary throughout his life; he visited his native country several times.
 He kept his Hungarian citizenship until his death.
 He could have retained his office and remained in Egypt if he had renounced his Hungarian citizenship following the outbreak of World War I. He regarded Egypt as his second homeland ("ma seconde patrie") and devoted all his active life to her, yet it was inconceivable for him to sever the most important bond between him and his native country.
 Herz left Hungary for good at the age of 21 – of course he was not aware of this at the time –, so one might not have been surprised if the memory of his native country had faded in his mind over the long decades he spent away from home.
 However, it was not so: he remained a proud Hungarian patriot throughout his life.
 When he died, his wife wrote about his illness and death in the emotional style of the period: "The silent struggle lasted four years and a half.
 Looking death straight in the face with noble calmness of mind, he remained to his last breath a caring husband, a tender father to his daughters, and a true son – consumed by sorrow and grief – of his dearly beloved Hungarian fatherland."
 (The "sorrow and grief" refer to Herz Pasha's anxiety about Hungary's fate under the Hungarian Soviet Republic [ 21 March to 1 August 1919] and the impending territorial losses resulting from Hungary's defeat in World War I.) He had close connections with Hungarian institutions, above all with the Hungarian Academy of Sciences and the Museum of Applied Arts.
 The former elected him external member in 1896, while to the latter he made important donations over the years.
 He cultivated his ties to Temesvár, where he spent his early youth and where his elder sister, Katalin lived, who had affectionately cared for him in his childhood after the untimely loss of their mother.
 Herz donated a number of pharaonic objects to the Historical and Archeological Museum of Southern Hungary in Temesvár (since 1920 Banat Museum [Muzeul Banatului], Timişoara, Romania).
 The letters which he wrote to his friend Ignaz Goldziher (Budapest) from his exile in Switzerland show an increased affection and nostalgia for Hungary.
 Herz submitted articles to Hungarian journals (Budapesti Szemle [Budapest Review], Művészi Ipar [Applied Art]) and published one of his major works, an account of the history of Islamic art, in Hungarian (see "Major publications, 3").
 Franz Joseph, Emperor of Austria and King of Hungary, conferred two orders upon Herz.
 In 1912, the Hungarian Government initiated the official procedure of raising Herz to Hungarian nobility in recognition of his eminent services.
 The process was halted by the outbreak of World War I.